 The year’s just about to start in the lunisolar Chinese calendar.
-So, it’s time for you to make way for good luck for Chinese New Year on February 8.
+So, it’s time for you to make way for good luck.

-It’s all about prosperity and fresh flavours in the Queen Victoria Market as the stunning Queen Street corridor of Opera faces illuminates your path to a prosperous New Year.
+- Queen Victoria Market (Elizabeth St, Melbourne) – It’s all about prosperity and fresh flavours in Queen Victoria Market as the stunning Queen Street corridor of Opera faces illuminates your path to a prosperous New Year.

->Whether you’re of Chinese descent or not, you’re going to love the bright and colourful festivities around Melbourne as they kick of the Lunar New Year.
+>Whether you’re of Chinese descent or not, you’re going to love the bright and colourful festivities around Melbourne as they kick off the Lunar New Year.